Last Updated: 14 April, 2025

 After some provisions were made to the initial sports betting bill, it was determined that 18 online sportsbooks could operate in the state at once, thanks to the licensing landscape.
 While 18 are allowed in the market, as we progress into 2025, 11 mobile sports betting apps are currently available to VA bettors.

-Not only does the market's landscape allow bettors to secure the best possible odds and promotions, but it also gives them access to the biggest names in online sports betting.
-These names include Bet365, BetMGM, DraftKings, BetRivers, Caesars, FanDuel, and plenty more.
-Three of these operators have partnerships with retail casinos, while the fourth, Headwaters Casino, has not yet announced a partner.
-This suggests that another operator could enter the market before 2025.
+The market landscape enables bettors to secure the best odds and promotions, granting them access to prominent names in online sports betting.
+These include Bet365, BetMGM, DraftKings, BetRivers, Caesars, FanDuel, and many others.
+Three of these operators have partnerships with retail casinos, while the fourth, Headwaters Casino, has yet to announce a partner.
+This indicates that another operator could enter the market at some point in 2025.

 According to a slide show presentation from a meeting of the Virginia Lottery Board in January 2025, Fanduel and DraftKings dominate the VA sports betting market with 39.2% and 28.6% market shares, respectively.
 After the "big two," the gap is huge as BetMGM holds the number three spot with a 10.8% share.
 All the rest of the betting app operators, such as Bet365 (5.5%), Caesars (5.1%), ESPN Bet (3.8%), and Fanatics Sportsbook (2.2%), have to settle for low single-digit shares.